kjdaniels0127/Data-Rocks/README.md

 - **Tableau/Power BI**: Creating data visualizations like heatmaps, bar graphs, scatterplots, or data summary tables.

 - Check out my branches of excel and SQL to get samples of my excel workbooks and SQL queries I have used for data analysis.
+- **My data analytics projects or case studies are attached as zip files!**
+-    I have completed the following projects: **Geographic Data Analysis of Asia, America, and Europe**